 1.4.2.
 The test procedures specified in Annex 5, paragraphs 3., 4., and 5., shall apply, but only to the bonnet top test area with the impact speed specified at 0.9 times the lower deployment threshold speed.
 The allocation of the HIC1700 and HIC1000 zones is only related to the bonnet top test area and may differ from those at nominal velocity (9.7 m/s) headform impact tests according to Annex 5 paragraph 3.4 on the bonnet top test area.

-However, in the case where the line 82.5 mm forward of the BRRL is not on the bonnet, then the rear of the bonnet top test area at Lower Threshold shall be defined using the rear physical edge of the bonnet as BRRL.
+However, in the case where the line 82.5 mm forward of the BRRL is not on the bonnet, then the rear of the bonnet top test area at Lower Threshold shall be the rear physical edge of the bonnet.

 1.4.3.
 The HIC shall comply with paragraph 5.2 of the Regulation but only related to the bonnet top test area.
 A minimum of three tests shall be performed.